 The Tarot deck by Rider Waite Smith makes up 90% of the current Tarot decks in the market because the graphics and the icons in the deck are simple and easy to understand.

-The Marseille-based Tarot deck has a quite simple image system of The Minor Arcana which just includes symbols, and its use requires many algorithms rather than simply looking at images and symbols.
+The Marseille Tarot deck has a quite simple image system of The Minor Arcana which just includes symbols, and its use requires many algorithms rather than simply looking at images and symbols.

-While the Thoth standards are complex and biased, they are more of an academic rather than analytical consideration of common problems.
+While The Thoth Tarot standards are complex and biased, they are more of an academic rather than analytical consideration of common problems.